kailash-manasarovar/forgivenet-suite/developer-docs/docs/compile-deploy.md

 ## Deploy

 Now we can deploy the contract to our local running network on Ganache.

+!!! important
+    Everything is set up to here, so you don't have to do anything until this point.

 !!! info
     The file `2_deploy_contract.js` is provided with the relevant migrate code.